jefferislab/catnat/README.md

 [![Travis-CI Build Status](https://api.travis-ci.org/alexanderbates/catnat.svg?branch=master)](https://travis-ci.org/alexanderbates/catnat)

 # catnat
-R Package for use with [rcatmaid](https://github.com/jefferis/rcatmaid) and [nat](https://github.com/jefferis/rcatmaid).
-Proivdes some higher level analysis function for, for example, clustering synapses within a neuron's tree structure, clustering together neurons by synapse position in 3D space and splitting a neuron into different compartments (e.g. axon-dendrite-primary neurite) and visualising these splits and clusters.
-In development.
+R Package for use with [rcatmaid](https://github.com/jefferis/rcatmaid) and [nat](https://github.com/jefferis/rcatmaid). **catnat** provides some higher level analysis function for, for example, clustering synapses within a neuron's tree structure, clustering together neurons by synapse position in 3D space and splitting a neuron into different compartments (e.g. axon-dendrite-primary neurite) and visualising these splits and clusters.
+The packages remains heavily in development.

 ## What's in the package currently?
 ```r